swung-research/3d-csem-open-source-landscape/README.md

 ## Environment

 We provide an `environment.yml` to ensure everything can be reproduced.
-**Everyone should update this files** for the needs of their codes, and **everyone should test that the environment works with their codes**.
+**Everyone should update this file** for the needs of their codes, and **everyone should test that the environment works with their codes**.
 Please limit it to the bare minimum, so we do not inflate it.
-A few

 To create the environment simply run
 ```bash